 A tour of Nang Loeng with HiveSters

 I love a guided tour if it is well done, especially if said tour will feed me.
 HiveSters hits the brief perfectly because the founders, sisters Achi and Mint, have created something truly unique.
 Each tour takes you into a local community, introduces sustainable businesses as well as old Thai traditions to visitors.
 Authenticity is the key to their tours and have I mentioned that they are yummy too?

 Nang Loeng is one of the disappearing communities in Bangkok that has been around for over 200 years.
 HiveSters strives to connect travelers with Thai traditions and those people living here, curating authentic experiences instead of mass tourism and cookie-cutter tours.
 This project is aptly called APPEAR.

 For me, that includes eating everything at the Nang Loeng market – the first non-floating market in the city.
 Pe’ Deng (Pe’ = Big sister) the leader of the Nang Loeng community shows us around but anybody can come to the market.
 You will find an array of local delicacies and snacks, all homemade of course.
-I definitely recommend to come hungry!
+I definitely recommend coming hungry!

 All around the market hall, you will find stalls in little alleys and I strongly recommend following your nose inside, the food you will find here is some of the best I have had in Thailand.
 Even if you are not doing the tour, I highly recommend you come here for a meal – my favorite is the savory crispy pancake filled with tofu, shredded coconut and beansprouts which you eat with pickles and chilli.
 It is delicious and for 40 baht one of the cheapest meals you will find.
 The stall is in a tiny alley next to 314 Nakhon Sawan Road, outside of the market.

-It is one of those interactions that we as travelers always thrive to have but are so hard to come by.
+It was one of those interactions that we as travelers always thrive to have but are so hard to come by.
 How do you meet people like Aunty Kanya when you arrive in a foreign country, how do you listen to their stories without knowing the language, how do you forge a connection if you don’t leave your tour bus and just look at everything from the outside?
 I was grateful for my wonderful guide, Yin, who made it possible for me to get a look at the real Bangkok – the old, the new and an Elvis who still makes old women blush.

 Getting pampered at HARNN